RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/ResidueSelectors.md

 />
 ```
 - **name**: A unique name given to this instance of the selector.
 - **target_type**: The residue type to which we are considering mutations.
 If left empty (the default), then the `rama_prepro` score of the existing type at each position is used.
 If specified, then the `rama_prepro` score of the specified type, given the conformation at the position, is used.
+Note that this is a full name, not a three-letter code (_e.g._ "DPRO" for D-proline instead of "DPR").
 - **score_threshold**: The cutoff for selection, based on `rama_prepro` score.
 Positions that, when mutated to the specified type, have a `rama_prepro` score lower than this threshold are selected.
 Default 0.0 Rosetta energy units.
 - **rama_prepro_multiplier**: The multiplier for the `rama_prepro` term.
 The score is multiplied by this value before being compared to the threshold.
 This defaults to 0.45 to match the `rama_prepro` weight in the `beta_nov15` score function.